saharkh99/pdf_assistance_llm/readme.md

-**Question answering system for PDF Assistance*
+## Question Answering System for PDF Assistance
+This project provides a tool for PDF assistance leveraging advanced Retrieval-Augmented Generation (RAG) and graph-based methodologies.
+It enables users to upload PDF files and interactively query the content, receive summaries, and find relevant references.

-- Chuncking: recursive splitting
+- **Chunking**: Recursive splitting
-- Indexing: elastic search, pinecone --> Ensemble
+- **Indexing**: ElasticSearch, Pinecone (Ensemble)
-- Pipeline: Graph Search using Neo4j if the node doesn't exist Ensemble RAG
+- **Pipeline**: Graph Search using Neo4j; if the node doesn't exist, Ensemble RAG is used
-- Frontend: Gradio
+- **Frontend**: Gradio
-- Tools: Langchain, OpenAI
+- **Tools**: Langchain, OpenAI

 ## Features